asif-hanif/palm/README.md

 ## Datasets :page_with_curl:

 We have performed experiments on 11 audio classification datasets.
 Instructions for downloading/processing datasets used by our method have been provided in the [DATASETS.md](DATASETS.md).
 All of the datasets have been uploaded on HuggingFace Datasets Hub :hugs: for easy access.
-We have also provide a [Jupyter Notebook](/utils/DownloadAudioDatasets.ipynb) to download all datasets in one go.
+We have also provided a [Jupyter Notebook](/utils/DownloadAudioDatasets.ipynb) to download all datasets in one go.
 It might take some time to download all datasets, so we recommend running the notebook on a cloud instance or a machine with good internet speed.

 | Dataset | Type | Classes | Size | Link |
 |:-- |:-- |:--: |--: |:-- |